-This meatloaf recipe has all the flavor of classic southern meatloaf, but can be made in HALF the time!
+This Sheet Pan Meatloaf recipe has all the flavor of classic southern meatloaf, but can be made in HALF the time!
 What I love most about this recipe though, is that you get even more flavor since the tangy meatloaf sauce is over far more of the meatloaf- because at our house that is always everyone’s favorite part!
 With just a few everyday ingredients and a sheet pan, you can be on your way to a delicious family dinner.

 Meatloaf – The EASY Way!

 Meatloaf is such a classic and well loved recipe.
 There are a couple of things that makes it a little bit of a pain to make though… First, the meatloaf can be so thick that it takes a really long time to cook to get the center all the way done.
 The edges can dry out, it can take lots of taking the temperature and adding a few minutes, etc.